 Insurance is important to keeping your business protected from any accidents, mistakes and risks associated with the industry.
 General liability business insurance at the very least is vital, as it covers customer injuries, damage to other properties and lawsuits, among other things.
 You may also want to look into specialized insurance that covers other factors, including property, transportation, workers’ compensation and other things that may need covered.

 There are many factors that might contribute to higher up-front business costs.
 The best thing you can do when you’re starting a small business is to rely on the experts in your community, especially your local business development center or association.
-You should also get used to resourcing the U.S. SBA with any questions related to taxes, funding, federal contracting, licensure and more.
+You should also get used to resourcing the U.S. SBA with any questions related to taxes, funding, federal contracting, licensure and more (Also, check this "Small Business Accounting Cheat Sheet" that will help you understand the basics and manage your taxes more effectively).
 Remember that you’ll often be able to take advantage of helpful tax incentives and breaks to help soften the blow of starting a new business in your community.